fabiusgasber/tic-tac-toe/readme.md

 - A playable Tic Tac Toe game directly in the browser
 - Object-oriented design for game components
 - Use of modern JavaScript features and best practices

+A working live demo can be found [here](https://fabiusgasber.github.io/tic-tac-toe/).